Required fields are indicated by .

 Admission requirements

-• VCC Counselling Skills Reference Form and rubric from a volunteer or employment supervisor verifying the following:
+• VCC Counselling Skills Reference Form and Rubric from a volunteer or employment supervisor verifying the following:

-• completion of 35 hours of work or volunteer experience in the helping field (must include direct client contact), and
+• completion of 60 hours of work or volunteer experience in the helping field (must include direct client contact), and

 • personal and professional readiness for the program